 8. Give up the chase for perfection

 What screws us up the most is this idea we have in our heads about how relationships should be like and how our partners should behave.
 Instead of savoring, loving and praising one another, nurturing the relationships we have, we waste our precious time and energy seeking perfection, in ourselves, in our partner There’s no such thing as perfect relationships simply because there’s no such thing as perfect people.
 Your marriage is and always will be a reflection of who and your partner are – two perfectly imperfect people.

 “When you stop expecting people to be perfect, you can like them for who they are.” ~ Donald Miller, A Million Miles in a Thousand Years

 9. Give up on blame

 Believe it or not, it’s not the other person’s job to make you feel all the things that you yourself can’t feel on your own.
 It’s not the other person’s job to make you feel loved, happy and whole when you yourself feel unworthy, unhappy and incomplete.
 That’s not their job, that’s your job.
-Give up the need to blame your partner for everything that goes wrong in your world, for why you aren’t feeling as loved and as happy as you would like to feel and start taking ownership for your own thoughts and feelings.
+Give up the need to blame your partner for everything that goes wrong in your world, for why you aren’t feeling as loved and as happy as you would like to feel and start taking ownership of your own thoughts and feelings.

 “Tell everyone you know: “My happiness depends on me, so you’re off the hook.”
 And then demonstrate it.
 Be happy, no matter what they’re doing.
 Practice feeling good, no matter what.
-And before you know it, you will not give anyone else responsibility for the way you feel-and then, you’ll love them all.
-Because the only reason you don’t love them, is because you’re using them as your excuse to not feel good.” ~ Esther Hicks
+And before you know it, you will not give anyone else responsibility for the way you feel and then, you’ll love them all.
+Because the only reason you don’t love them is because you’re using them as your excuse to not feel good.” ~ Esther Hicks

 10. Give up the need to always be right